Robust entanglement by continuous dynamical decoupling of the J-coupling interaction: Deriving the Hamiltonian

 with

-where $\omega(z_j)$ is the frequency of ion $j$ at position $z_j$, $a^\dagger$ ($a$) are the creation (annihilation) phonon operators and $\sigma_z$ is the usual Pauli operator.
+where $\omega(z_j)$ is the frequency of ion $j$ at position $z_j$, $\tilde{a}^\dagger$ ($\tilde{a}$) are the creation (annihilation) phonon operators under the Polaron transform and $\sigma_z$ is the usual Pauli operator defined over the $\{\ket{-1},\ket{+1}\}$ subspace.
 The magnetic field gradient leads to well defined frequencies $\omega(z_j)$, making individual addressability of ions possible with global MW and RF radiation.
 The Hamiltonian term $H_J$ describes pairwise couplings of spins in the ion chain.
 This interaction arises purely from the static magnetic gradient which introduces a position dependent force that allows for conditional logic.
 While the underlying physical mechanism is different, the spin-spin coupling within an ion chain in a gradient is analogous to the J-coupling present in molecules in the context of NMR \cite{wunderlich2002, wunderlich2003}.
 The J-coupling constant in equation (\ref{eq:Hj_lab_frame}) is

 which is a summation over all normal modes of vibration $\nu_n$ of the ion string.
 From here on out, we assume that the magnetic gradient is aligned with the axial $z$ direction of the ion chain and all $\nu_n$ correspond to the axial modes of vibration.
 Due to the static magnetic gradient, spin and motion are coupled and the effective Lamb-Dicke parameter is \cite{mintert2001}